 Why SpoonfulONE’s Mix-ins for Early Allergen Introduction

 At SpoonfulONE, it was our mission to create a comprehensive system for parent's to easily introduce diverse foods to their baby.
-Designed to be given to your baby early, often, and seamlessly, we take the guesswork out of multi-allergen introduction.
+Designed to be given to your baby early, often, and seamlessly, we take the guesswork out of multi-allergen introduction with delicious and nutritious baby snacks.

 Safety - We used landmark researchlike LEAP and EAT to inspire our science, but we didn’t stop there.
 Our founder, Dr. Kari Nadeau, the Director of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, invested in and conducted her own proprietary research.
 This research showed that the diverse mix of ingredients in SpoonfulONE helped increase IgG4(protective antibodies) in children after feeding SpoonfulONE for a year.